 - If you are a licensed health care professional who would like to volunteer your skills, volunteer with the WA State Department of Health.

 Licensed Child Care Providers

 King County’s emergency child care plan will partner with licensed child care providers who have a Level 3 Early Achievers rating or higher and no licensing infractions.
-Child Care Resources is working quickly to identify providers who can begin offering care as soon as possible for essential workers.
-Although the program will be free to families, providers will be fully compensated.
 If you meet these eligibility requirements and are interested in participating, please contact Corey Snelson for more information.